Home Compare FER.MC vs IR

 Ferrovial N.V. vs Ingersoll Rand: Which Stock Looks Stronger in 2026?

-Ferrovial holds the cleaner structural position, with the lead spread across stability and profitability.
-Ingersoll Rand still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Ferrovial holds the cleaner structural position, with the lead spread across profitability and stability.
+Ingersoll Rand does not offset that deficit through any equally strong structural edge elsewhere.
 On the market side, Ferrovial is in better shape — its trend is intact while Ingersoll Rand's trend has broken down.
 That puts structure and market broadly in agreement — Ferrovial's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (FER.MC: STOXX 600, IR: S&P 500).